 The southern Danish border was first defined in the early eighth century and did not include Holstein.
 During the medieval period, the Holstein nobility came into possession of estates in South Jutland, and the Duchy of Schleswig was regarded as theirs.
 In 1460 they supported the Danish King and gave him power over Holstein on condition that it was not to be separated from Schleswig.
 This arrangement endured for 400 years.

 In 1864 both provinces were incorporated into the Prussian and later the German Empire, resulting in tens of thousands of Danes emigrating to Denmark and other European states.
-The end of the First World War saw the possibility of a border revision, and in 1920 a plebiscite was held in Schleswig.
+The end of World War I saw the possibility of a border revision, and in 1920 a plebiscite was held in Schleswig.
 The north voted by 74 per cent to rejoin Denmark, while the middle voted by 80 per cent to remain with Germany.
 The total province-wide vote was 53 per cent in favour of rejoining Denmark.
 That same year the border was drawn between north and south Schleswig and it has remained unchanged despite pressures following the Second World War.

 Minorities and indigenous peoples in